Elizabeth D. Rockwell Lecture and Residency Program

 - Likely impact of the event for UH students, faculty, staff, and community.

-- Potential for the visit to enrich scholarship and scholarly activity of UH faculty and students.
+- Potential for the visit to enrich scholarly activity on ethics and leadership by UH faculty and students.

 - Feasibility of the proposal and budget.